chrisconlon/blp-demand/readme.md

 - Single User-configurable file allows for off diagonal random coefficients, non-normal random coefficients, etc.
 - Solves for marketshares in parallel (market by market)
 - Option to solve marketshares using Newton's Method
-- Option to solve marketeshares using Modified Fixed Point Iteration approach of Reynaerts, Varadhan, Nash (2012).
+- Option to solve marketshares using Modified Fixed Point Iteration approach of Reynaerts, Varadhan, Nash (2012).
 This is VERY fast!
 (Default)
 - Computes second stage weighting matrix and standard errors (needs better error checking!)
 - Can use either knitromatlab or fmincon (knitromatlab highly recommended)
 - Optimized for Matlab R2015a